New Hampshire Route 101: New Hampshire Route 51

-NH 101 between New Hampshire Route 108 in Stratham, just east of the Exeter town line, to New Hampshire Route 1A in Hampton Beach was opened in 1963 as the Exeter-Hampton Expressway.
-It was marked with round shields featuring the highway's name and was later designated New Hampshire Route 51 from the 1980s until October 1994.

-During this time, NH 101 exited the expressway at NH 108 (exit 11) and formed a concurrency with NH 108 north to the community of Stratham.
-After traversing a traffic circle, NH 101 split from NH 108 and followed the current alignment of New Hampshire Route 33 into downtown Portsmouth, where NH 101 terminated at U.S. Route 1.
+NH 101 between NH 108 in Stratham, just east of the Exeter town line, to New Hampshire Route 1A in Hampton Beach was opened in 1963 as the Exeter-Hampton Expressway.
+It was marked with round shields featuring the highway's name and was later designated NH 51 in the 1980s.
+This designation remained until October 1994.
+During this time, NH 101 exited the expressway at exit 11 and was cosigned with NH 108 north into Stratham.
+At the Stratham Traffic Circle, NH 101 split from NH 108 and followed what is now the entirety of NH 33 into downtown Portsmouth, terminating at US 1.

-On NH 51, there were two traffic lights located on the limited access two-lane highway: the east-end lights at the terminus of New Hampshire Route 88 southeast of exit 11 and the west-end lights west of the Newfields (then-New Hampshire Route 85) exit with what is now New Hampshire Route 27.
-While NH 88 was rerouted on a new stretch of road to intersect with NH 108 just south of the NH 101/108 SPUI interchange at exit 11, the Newfields exit was upgraded to a full diamond interchange.
+On NH 51, there were two traffic lights located on the limited access two-lane highway: the east-end lights at the terminus of NH 88 southeast of exit 11 and the west-end lights west of the Newfields (then-NH 85) exit with what is now New Hampshire Route 27.
+While NH 88 was rerouted on a new stretch of road to intersect with NH 108 just south of the NH 101/108 SPUI interchange at exit 11, the Newfields exit was upgraded to a full diamond interchange and became exit 10.
 NH 27 west of Stratham was formerly NH 101 prior to the completion of the four-lane bypass.

-In the fall of 1994, the eastern terminus of NH 101 was shifted eight miles (13 km) south from Portsmouth to its current terminus in Hampton Beach, replacing NH 51 along the super two between Exeter and Hampton Beach.
-Old NH 101 between Stratham and downtown Portsmouth became NH 33, and the NH 51 designation was eliminated.
+In October 1994, NH 101 was re-routed onto the NH 51 highway between Exeter and Hampton Beach, with the entire expressway becoming NH 101.
+The existing NH 101 designation was removed from NH 108 between the exit 11 interchange and the Stratham Traffic Circle, and the remaining section of old NH 101 between the Stratham Traffic Circle and downtown Portsmouth became was redesignated as NH 33.
+The NH 51 designation became redundant and was removed entirely.

 Future

-New Hampshire 101 has long been proposed as a part of the greater East–West Highway, which would provide upgraded freeway connections across the three northern New England states (Maine, New Hampshire and Vermont).
-Some early proposals suggested that the route should be part of the Interstate Highway System as Interstate 92, but these were rejected.
+NH 101 has long been proposed as a part of the greater East–West Highway, which would provide upgraded freeway connections across the three northern New England states (Maine, New Hampshire and Vermont).
+Some early proposals suggested that the route should be part of the Interstate Highway System as I-92, but these were rejected.
 More recent proposals have suggested that the entire route could be part of a privately maintained toll road.

+Northern New England is served by the following major north–south freeways radiating generally northward from Boston, Massachusetts: